 Scholarship Policy

-The John Greenleaf Whittier, Leadership, Talent, Alumni, and Broadoaks scholarships are awarded by the Offices of Admission and Financial Aid upon a student’s admission to Whittier College.
+The John Greenleaf Whittier, Creative Arts, Alumni, and Broadoaks scholarships are awarded by the Offices of Admission and Financial Aid upon a student’s admission to Whittier College.
 The amount of the award is determined by the student's entering GPA and/or additional criteria evaluated by the selection committee.
 These scholarships, and any other institutional aid, may only be applied to the cost of tuition.
 The scholarships may not be applied toward the cost of room and board or fees.

 In situations where the student is awarded additional aid that may only be applied to tuition, such as Cal Grant A, Tuition Remission, Tuition Exchange, outside scholarships, or a Yellow Ribbon benefit, the total of these awards plus Whittier scholarships may not exceed the cost of tuition for any given academic year.